Skip to main content

 A graphic lists five tips for choosing the right customer service software for your business.

-Two important factors to consider when choosing your customer service software are the time to value and the total cost of ownership.
-Fast time to value means your software is easy to set up and use, so you can quickly start maximising the benefits.
-This results in reduced training and implementation costs.
-Vendor-supplied IT support helps manage updates and bug patches and keeps your system running, so you don’t have to create an in-house development team.
-This can lead to a low total cost of ownership and a faster ROI in the short and long term.
+• Consider time to value (TTV) and total cost of ownership (TCO): Fast TTV means your software is easy to set up and use, so you can quickly maximise the benefits.
+Externally supplied IT support helps manage updates and bug patches, so you don’t need an in-house dev team, leading to a low TCO.

-The best customer service software protects sensitive customer information, personal data, financial records and any other private information.
-The software should have all necessary compliance certifications for cloud-based and on-premise servers.
-These include application, data, network and product security that offers two-factor authentication (2FA) and single sign-on (SSO) options.
+• Ensure security and reliability: The software should have compliance certifications for cloud-based and on-premise servers, including application, data, network and product security that offers two-factor authentication (2FA) and single sign-on (SSO) options.
+The solution should also be reliable, so you don’t have to worry about your data being compromised.

-Free trials allow you to test out different software to ensure it’s a right fit before locking into a long-term investment.
-During your trial, note how easy the software is to use, explore its features and understand its capabilities.
+• Utilise free trials Free trials allow you to test software and assess its capabilities and usability before locking into a long-term investment.
 This information can help you determine if the software aligns with your business needs and if you can achieve your customer support goals.

 Frequently asked questions